 Maine: Stephen King

-Prolific novelist Stephen King was born and raised on Portland, Maine.
+Prolific novelist Stephen King was born and raised in Portland, Maine.
 He attended the University of Maine, where he wrote for the school newspaper.
-His column was called “Steve King’s Garbage Truck.”
+His column was called "Steve King's Garbage Truck."

 Derry, the town in which many of his books are set, is modeled after Bangor, Maine, where King still lives today.

 Baseball superstar Babe Ruth was raised in Baltimore, Maryland.
 Though he was sent away to a reformatory school in Baltimore when he was seven, it turned out to be a blessing for Ruth.
 The school's monks introduced him to the game of baseball and he was signed to play minor-league baseball for the Baltimore Orioles at 19 years old.

 Before he died in 1948, Ruth made a final visit to Baltimore, where he's a hometown legend.
 And now, there's a Babe Ruth Birthplace Museum in the Baltimore row house where Ruth was born.
 It's three blocks away from Camden Yards, where the major league Baltimore Orioles play today.

 The Wahlbergs have never been shy about their Massachusetts upbringing, particularly actor Mark Wahlberg.
 He was raised in the Dorchester neighborhood of Boston, where he was known to get into his fair share of legal trouble.
 He eventually emerged as rapper "Marky Mark" and began his career in entertainment, but Wahlberg is a Boston boy, through and through.
 He and his brother, New Kids on the Block member Donnie Wahlberg, started a restaurant chain called Wahlburgers in Hingham, Massachusetts.